(Asst Editor: Norma-Jean Strickland)

 About eight years ago, Michael began to train more formally as a storyteller and in 2005 left full-time teaching to work as a self-employed storyteller and education consultant.
 His work has focused on therapeutic storytelling, peace education work and teacher professional development.
 In addition to being an Adviser and Assessor on the General Teaching Council of Scotland's Chartered Teacher programme, Michael is also a network member of the Scottish Storytelling Centre and member of the Edinburgh-based 'Dirty Rascals', a storytelling group interested in the therapeutic and healing power of stories and storytelling.
 His repertoire includes contemporary and traditional tales from around the world with a particular focus on Native American tales, Canadian folktales, and stories and songs from Appalachia, the Wild West and the folk tradition.
 He particularly enjoys sharing stories and songs of peace and non-conflict drawn from a variety of cultures, suitable for all ages.

 Michael’s singing and storytelling have taken him into schools, hospitals, care centres, village halls, churches, community centres, libraries, living rooms and around campfires.
 He’s facilitated numerous storytelling and creative writing workshops and trainings for toddlers, adolescents and teachers.
 He's also recorded a CD of sing-a-long songs for the young-at-heart.
 In April 2009 Michael participated in the 'Healing Words' programme at Emerson College and travelled to the Holy Land for several weeks to work alongside Arabs and Jews who use storytelling and peacemaking skills to bridge conflict.
-Today, Michael coaches those interested in becoming storytellers or improving their storytelling skills and continues to develop his interests in therapeutic storytelling.
+Today, Michael coaches those interested in becoming storytellers or improving their storytelling skills and continues to develop his interests in therapeutic storytelling, community and corporate leadership, and personal development.

 About Norma-Jean Strickland